-Robert Taylor is one of Australia's busiest actors, and has a burgeoning international film and television career.
+Robert Taylor is one of Australia's busiest actors along with a burgeoning international film and television career.
 He is a graduate of the prestigious West Australian Academy of Performing Arts (WAAPA).

-Taylor is no stranger to international blockbusters, starring as "Skip Taylor" alongside Chris O'Donnell in Vertical Limit and as "Agent Jones" in The Matrix.
+Taylor is no stranger to international blockbusters, starring as 'Skip Taylor' along side Chris O'Donnell in Vertical Limit and 'Agent Jones' in The Matrix.